Vape Dinner Lady (“VDL”) – Privacy Notice – Customers and Consumers

 - Determining the effectiveness of promotional campaigns and advertising.

 We may use your personal information for legitimate interests such as direct marketing or under reasonable expectation to provide you with information you would expect to receive or that would benefit or enhance our relationship with you.
 This information helps us review and improve our service.

 - Marketing Communications

 We may contact you for the purpose of direct marketing.
 This means that we may use personal data collected in line with this Privacy Notice, to contact you about our products, services and events.
 These communications may be delivered by post, email or social media platforms.
 We will not send marketing communications via SMS or call you without your specific consent.
 We would never pass or sell your details to a third party.

 If you wish to raise a complaint on how we have handled your personal data, you can contact our Head of Data Protection who will investigate further.
-Our Head of Data Protection is Emma Kavanagh and you can contact us as follows:
+Our Head of Data Protection is Katijah Ahmed and you can contact us as follows:

 Address: GM House, Wilkinson Way, Blackburn, BB1 2EH

 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Information Commissioner’s Office (ICO).
 You can contact the ICO as follows: